doantumy/Word-Embeddings/README.md

+[The work will be done by end of June 2018]

 # Context
 The main purpose of this work is to understand about the word embedding (part of language modelling techniques for NLP), its applications, and how to build a model that can be used for text processing with the help of some related Deep Learning packages/libraries for NLP.